dswisher/cardgame/README.md

 ## Initial Setup ##

-This was written using python 3.6.6.
+This was written using python 3.7.0.
 Here are the steps I used:

-1) In the root directory, run: `pyenv local 3.6.6`
+1) In the root directory, run: `pyenv local 3.7.0`
 2) Set up the virtual environment: `python -m venv venv`
 3) Activate it: `source venv/bin/activate`
 4) Install the requirements: `pip install -r requirements.txt`
+5) Install the less compiler: `npm install -g less`

 Note that you will need to activate the venv for each new shell!